myragmayn/Latin-101/hw6.md

 - Nioba Amphionis uxor erat.

 Amphion and Niobe had many children.
-- Amphion et Nioba filii multi habuerunt.
+- Amphion et Nioba multos liberos habebant.

 Leto repeatedly warned her, but Niobe did not listen to (“hear”) Leto.
-- Latona monebat ea, Nioba no audiuit Latona.
+- Latona Niobam monebat, Nioba no audiuit Latona.

 Apollo, the son of the latter woman, killed the sons of the former woman.
 - Apollo Latonae filius interfecit Niobae filii.